cnorick/curse-of-strahd-notes/Locations/Death House.md

 - If they refuse to kill anyone, the cult is angry and summon [[Walter]]
 	- If they do sacrifice someone (maybe [[Lancelot]]), the spirits chant victoriously and summon [[Walter]]
 	- They should feel like they fucked up either way
-- The Dark Power from the final sacrifice made [[Walter]] a monster
+- The Dark Power from the final sacrifice made [[Walter]] a monster after turning other cultists into ghouls
+-